radj307/ARRCON/README.md

 sPort = 27015
 sPass = password
 ```
-To connect to the "myServer" target, you would use `ARRCON myServer`.
+To connect to the "myServer" target, you would use `ARRCON -H myServer`.

 If one of the keys is missing & not specified as an option, the corresponding default is used from the INI file if available.